anidino/team-profile-generator/README.md

 [Video Demonstrating Functionality](https://drive.google.com/file/d/1_FbTZhPr8RUTsZ5Exz4gVPSpIdUl8wC9/view)

-For best clarity, click the settings icon at the bottom of the video and change to 720p if it does not automatically load that way.
+For best video clarity, click the settings icon at the bottom of the video and change to 720p if it does not automatically load that way.